If you don’t want to lose a ton of money and time, your ideas should be guilty until proven innocent. – Trevor Owens, Lean Startup Machine CEO

 The worst thing you can do with problem interviews is to try to sell.
 You don’t know what your prospects want, you have no idea what the solution could be, and you don’t even know if the people you’re meeting are people you would like to sell to.
 You have to find a jury and a problem to tackle before thinking about sales.

-Setting the right context to the interview is paramount.
+Setting the right context for the customer discovery problem interviews is paramount.

 If the meeting is too much about sales, then you’re really narrowing the conversation by asking prospects to react to a solution to a problem.
 The meeting is no longer around finding the best opportunity possible for your startup, it’s about convincing the prospect that your value proposition makes sense.